Iswe and Partners to launch Global Citizens’ Assembly for People and Planet at UN Summit of the Future

 The first iteration of a new, permanent global citizens’ assembly will be launched by Iswe at the UN Summit of the Future later this month, with a focus on the planetary emergency.

 With the Brazilian government’s support, The Global Citizens’ Assembly for People and Planet will dock with COP30 in Belém.
-At the same time, it will galvanise non-state actors - including, civil society organisations, local governments, faith groups, and more - to make progress independent of multilateral negotiations.
+At the same time, it will empower communities to lead local action and call on leaders for change.
+It will also galvanise non-state actors - including civil society organisations, local governments, faith groups, and more - to make progress independent of multilateral negotiations.

 This first update covers the official launch of the Assembly and accompanying Coalition.